ruuda/hoff/doc/installing.md

  * **TestBranch**: The branch that changes are pushed to to trigger a CI build.
    The application will force-push to this branch, so it should not be used for other purposes.
 I used `testing`.
- * **Port**: The port at which the webhook server is exposed.
-TODO: allow using 80 and 443 via systemd socket activation.
  * **Checkout**: The full path to the checkout.
    `/home/git/checkouts/ruuda/bogus` in my case.
  * **Secret**: The secret used to verify the authenticity of GitHub webhooks.
    You can run `head --bytes 32 /dev/urandom | base64` to generate a secure
    256-bit secret that doesn’t require any character to be escaped for json.
+ * **Port**: The port at which the webhook server is exposed.
+TODO: allow using 80 and 443 via systemd socket activation.
+Or use a reverse proxy anyway.
+ * **StateFile**: The path to the file where the daemon saves its state, so it can remember the set of open pull requests across restarts.

 Restart the daemon to pick up the new configuration, and verify that it started
 properly: